Block-encoding structured matrices for data input in quantum computing: Block-encoding schemes

 A general structured matrix may not fulfill the strict requirements of the simplified case in the preceding section~\ref{sec:simplified}.
 Here, we consider the general case, where each of the $D$ data items may have a distinct multiplicity (with maximum $M$), and each of the $N$ rows and columns may have distinct sparsities (with maximum $S_c$ for columns and $S_r$ for rows, and $S=\max(S_c, S_r)$).
 Therefore, a priori, $MD=NS$ may not hold.
 We pad $M$ and/or $S$, increasing their size with further dummy index range, until

 is fulfilled and the same construction with oracles $O_c$ and $O_r$ is possible.
+The action of these oracles on the padded dummy indices is insignificant (they will be flagged and deleted by an out-of-range oracle introduced in the next paragraph), as long as unitarity is ensured.
 Without loss of generality, we assume the resulting qubit register dimensions are powers of 2; otherwise they can trivially be embedded in a larger register made up of an integer number of qubits.

 As in the simplified case, the matrix is labelled from the three perspectives $(d,m)$, $(i,s_r)$, and $(j,s_c)$.
 Now however, because of the padding, not all labels $(d,m)$ with $0\le d<D, 0\le m<M$ are in-range and are mapped by $O_r$ and $O_c$ to row and column indices $i,j$ matching the matrix pattern.
 These are flagged by a new oracle, which we call $O_{\text{rg}}$, the out-of-range oracle: